FaridJunior/shorturl/README.md

 the app count every time request sended to shorturl

-the app have no url validation so if you gave uncorrect url and try to use the shorturl it will send you to the same uncorrect url
+the app have no url validation so if you give uncorrect url and try to use the shorturl it will send you to the same uncorrect url